Dikkiloona: Plot

 EB Mani is now in the new timeline in 2027.
 He is happy that he had achieved as hockey player but shocked that he is in final stage of divorce with Meghna.
 Mani drops the divorce proposal without knowing why he filed for divorce and both start to live together again.
 Mani now understands why he filed for divorce.
 Meghna is a spoilt brat from rich family.
 She always wants to be in limelight and goes to any extent together with her so-called boy bestie to gain likes in social media Tik-tok which reflects in his career when he loses his national team selection match.
 EB Mani is neither able to live with Meghna nor able to change her.
 He regrets his decision of changing the past.
 He tries to get in contact with Priya who is now working in a small restaurant as waitress shocking Mani.
 Priya apologizes to him for forcing him to marry her when she knew he is not willing to.
 She is feeling guilty of aborting their child after the wedding was stopped.
 EB Mani now decides to change everything back to normal again.
 With help of Albert in the new timeline, he once again invokes the time travel machine to go to the same day when he tried to stop the wedding.
 However, one of the scientists is angry at him for using the device for his personal benefit, and therefore tampers with the machine half way during his travel which leads to EB Mani ending up in a mental asylum.

 After much struggles in mental asylum he arrives on time when EB Mani has sent groom Mani to 2027 and groom Mani returns to 2020 after his time travel.
 Both Manis are surprised to see their alternate self introducing him as Goundamani.
-Groom Mani is confused as EB Mani urges to stop the wedding while new Mani tells not to after he explains about his experiences in new timeline.
+Groom Mani is confused as EB Mani urges to stop the wedding while new Mani tells not to make changes in the original timeline after he explains about his experiences in new timeline.
 When groom Mani refuses to marry Priya, new Mani tells that Priya is pregnant and she is not as bad as understood by them.
 Groom Mani goes to Priya just few minutes before the marriage and confesses that he may or may not be a successful person in future and if she is willing to accept him still, they can marry.
 While waiting in mandap regarding the decision, Priya arrives to mandap to Mani's surprise.
 She tells she is ready to marry him because he told her the truth.
 Priya and Mani happily marry.
 EB Mani and new Mani disappear to their new timeline.
 Meghna is proposed to by Karthik.